Movement across a membrane

 - Because the plasma membrane is selectively permeable, only some substances can cross the membrane with ease.
 Others have a more difficult time.

-- How easy or hard a substance finds crossing the membrane through jumping between the phospholipids is due to the size of the gaps between phospholipids and whether the substance is repelled by the tails
+- How easy or difficult a substance finds crossing the membrane through jumping between the phospholipids is due to the size of the gaps between phospholipids and whether the substance is repelled by the tails

 Movement Across a Membrane (~20 mins)